rich-p-rich/coffee-and-honey-p5/README.md

 # Design and UX

-A PDF of my wireframes is available in the readme_documentation folder: the file is called wireframes.pdf
+A PDF of my wireframes is available in the readme_documentation folder: the file is called wireframes_coffee-and-honey.pdf

 ## Design and brand image
 I wanted to create a slightly warm or cosy image, and settled on the 'goldenrod' base colour as a midway point between coffee brown and the different shades of honey.